ang-zeyu/infisearch/README.md

 ---

-> :warning: Not ready to be used yet!
-Still cleaning some things up

 > :warning: This is still a very new project, and some things may completely change over releases! (fingers crossed)<br>
 >
 > Please keep the version fixed and check back for version updates.